 Shirley passed away suddenly while in hospital on June 11, 2025 at the age of 85 years.

 Born in Hanna, Alberta on August 25, 1939, to Albert and Emma Graumann, the youngest of seven.
-Shirley grew up in the Handhills, on the family farm.
-Hardworking and
+Shirley grew up on the family farm, in the Handhills.
+Hardworking and a caregiver, a career in nursing was a natural choice.
+Working as a LPN in Hanna, she met Brent Stewart, of Eldon, PEI, and shortly thereafter, in October 1962, they married.

 Brent and Shirley moved to Hamilton, Ontario, and in 1963, became parents to Michael, then Wilma in 1964.
-In search of a milder climate, they moved to BC in 1968, settling first in Richmond, then
+In search of a milder climate, they moved to BC in 1968, settling first in Richmond, then Coquitlam in March 1976.
+Shirley was the family matriarch and also worked with Brent at the family business, Talisman Alignment in Port Moody.
+In July 1982, Brent's untimely passing left Shirley widowed.
+Mom eventually returned to nursing, working at Royal Columbian Hospital until her retirement, after which she returned to work as a care aide until 2017.

 As was Mom's wish, there will be no memorial service.

-Special thanks to, cousin Darlene for your support and comfort during "Borderline's" passing, and to Maple Ridge Seniors Village staff and residents for the supportive care and community you
+Special thanks to, cousin Darlene for your love and support following "Borderline's" passing, and to Maple Ridge Seniors Village staff and residents for the supportive care and community you provided Mom the last year and a half of her life.

 In lieu of flowers, donations can be made to the charity of your choice.

-Visits: 1
+Visits: 21

 This site is protected by reCAPTCHA and the